JJWallis/pomodoro-timer/README.md

 setProgressWidth((timerLength / 60 / current) * 500)
 ```

 By far the most challenging feature of this project was building the circular progress bar which should update accordingly as the timer amount decreases.
+My first attempt involved creating a conic-gradient which revealed an increasingly smaller amount of the current theme's accent in comparison to the background-color of the Clock component.
+However, upon further research I came accross this method which looked almost identical to the original design, and provided much greater flexibility in case I wanted to change how the SVG appeared (such as its shape).

 ```tsx
 const updateTheme = (newTheme: string) => {